yetulaxman/htvs/README.md

 ## Log in to Puhti using SSH

 In order to login to Puhti supercomputer, one has to have [CSC account](https://docs.csc.fi/accounts/how-to-create-new-user-account/) and have access to [Puhti service](https://docs.csc.fi/accounts/how-to-add-service-access-for-project/) under a project.
 Depending on your opertaing system of your workstation, please follow the instructions for connecting with SSH-client as described in [docs page](https://docs.csc.fi/computing/connecting/).
-For example, Linux workstations typically have SSH installed and simply open a terminal to issue the following command:
+For example, Linux workstations typically have SSH installed and one can simply open a terminal to issue the following command:

 ```bash
 ssh yourcscusername@puhti.csc.fi